jbx-protocol/juice-docs-v2/docs/user/wrappers.md

 # DAO Wrappers

-:::warning
+:::info
 Any legal, financial, or tax comments within Discord is provided for informational and illustrative purposes only, and is not intended to constitute legal, financial, tax, or other advice.
 You should not act or refrain from acting based on any information gleaned from any documents, comments, or instructions.
 Juicebox does not endorse or make any representation as to the capabilities of any tax advisor within our Discord and the provision of contact information is not a recommendation that you hire any such person.
 Please check with your legal and tax advisors to make the best decisions for your specific circumstances.
 :::

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Sapien faucibus et molestie ac feugiat.
 Neque ornare aenean euismod elementum nisi.
 Lorem donec massa sapien faucibus et molestie ac.
 Lectus sit amet est placerat in egestas erat imperdiet.
 Congue nisi vitae suscipit tellus mauris a diam maecenas.
 Scelerisque eleifend donec pretium vulputate sapien nec sagittis.
-Vitae auctor eu augue ut lectus arcu bibendum at.
-Sit amet consectetur adipiscing elit ut aliquam purus sit amet.
-Massa placerat duis ultricies lacus.
-Non diam phasellus vestibulum lorem sed risus ultricies tristique nulla.
-Tempus quam pellentesque nec nam aliquam sem.
-Aliquet bibendum enim facilisis gravida neque convallis a cras.
-Ipsum suspendisse ultrices gravida dictum fusce ut.
-Sit amet aliquam id diam maecenas ultricies mi eget mauris.
-Arcu risus quis varius quam.
-Faucibus purus in massa tempor nec feugiat.
-Fermentum odio eu feugiat pretium nibh ipsum consequat.

-Pretium quam vulputate dignissim suspendisse in est ante.
-Lorem donec massa sapien faucibus et molestie ac.
-Nisl pretium fusce id velit ut tortor pretium viverra suspendisse.
-Mus mauris vitae ultricies leo integer malesuada nunc vel risus.
-Risus pretium quam vulputate dignissim suspendisse.
-Mattis ullamcorper velit sed ullamcorper morbi tincidunt ornare massa eget.
-Id consectetur purus ut faucibus pulvinar.
-Venenatis cras sed felis eget velit aliquet.
-Facilisis mauris sit amet massa vitae tortor condimentum lacinia quis.
-Eget magna fermentum iaculis eu.
-Ultricies mi quis hendrerit dolor magna eget est.

-Quis ipsum suspendisse ultrices gravida.
-Tincidunt tortor aliquam nulla facilisi cras.
-Elit at imperdiet dui accumsan sit amet nulla facilisi.
-Arcu non odio euismod lacinia at quis risus sed vulputate.
-Quis varius quam quisque id diam vel quam.
-Arcu risus quis varius quam quisque id diam vel quam.
-Mollis aliquam ut porttitor leo a diam sollicitudin.
-Mauris pellentesque pulvinar pellentesque habitant morbi tristique senectus et.
-Turpis in eu mi bibendum neque.
-Elementum eu facilisis sed odio.
-Proin sed libero enim sed faucibus turpis in eu mi.
-Purus in mollis nunc sed id semper risus.
-Nisi lacus sed viverra tellus in hac habitasse platea.
+Whether your Juicebox treasury requires a formal legal structure is ultimately up to you.
+However there are a number of options and examples where a Juicebox project may operate without a legal structure.
+This section seeks to present information on what choices and options available to you.
+As a friendly reminder, this documentation, Juicebox Discord server, are not replacements from legal, tax, or accounting advice.
+Please do your own research.

+## Legal Structures

+While not a structure in the layman's sense, a legal structure is a set of rules and procedures that define the legal relationship between a project and its members.
+The most common legal structure is a corporation.
+However, there are many other options, including a partnership, LLC, or S-Corp.
+A structure may also be a loan between one or many parties, below are a few structures which do not require any formal filings, which may suffice.

+### **Promissory Note (Loan)**

+This sentence is intentionally left blanks.

+### **Living Trust**

+This sentence is intentionally left blanks.

+### **Unincorporated Non-Profit Association**

+This sentence is intentionally left blanks.

+Other more traditional legal structures include partnership, LLC, S-Corp, and C-Corp.

+### **Partnership**

+This sentence is intentionally left blanks.

+### **Series, Master LLC**

+This sentence is intentionally left blanks.

+### **S-Corp**

+This sentence is intentionally left blanks.

+### **C-Corp**

+This sentence is intentionally left blanks.